Chen Chi-mai: Mayoralty

 After becoming the mayor of Kaohsiung, Chen sought to continue construction of the Kaohsiung Mass Rapid Transit (KMRT), a major construction started during Frank Hsieh's mayoral term.
-The Red Line of the system is opened, and the Orange Line was scheduled to be opened in August 2008.
+Both the Red Line and the Orange Line of the system opened in 2008.

-Chen also worked to turn Kaohsiung into the a film location hub by encouraging filmmakers to shoot their films in the port city.
+Chen also worked to turn Kaohsiung into a film location hub by encouraging filmmakers to shoot their films in the port city.
 He offered filmmakers, such as Tsai Ming-liang, various incentives for their award-winning films.
 He presented a NT$10 million (approx. US$323 thousand) prize to Tsai for his film The Wayward Cloud.
-Tsai in returned said he will soon shoot a new film in Kaohsiung and praised the city's efforts to develop Kaohsiung into an international city.
+Tsai in return said he would soon shoot a new film in Kaohsiung and praised the city's efforts to develop Kaohsiung into an international city.

-On July 25, 2005, Kaohsiung officially became the host city of World Games 2009, which will be the largest international sports event hosted in Taiwan, after Chen received the flag of the World Games.
+On July 25, 2005, Kaohsiung officially became the host city of World Games 2009, which became the largest international sports event hosted in Taiwan, after Chen received the flag of the World Games.
 Chen later announced the construction of a world-class stadium built for the event.

 In August 2005, Thai workers rioted over the draconian treatment they received as foreign workers.
 These workers lived in poor conditions and had limited freedom.
 The Chen administration vowed to take action on August 25.
 Chen apologized to the public for the social turmoil caused by the incident and offered to resign three times.
 Then-premier Frank Hsieh authorized Chen's resignation on September 12, and replaced him with former vice premier Yeh Chu-lan.